Introduction

 Fire safety

-ADUs in Livermore must comply with all local fire safety regulations, including the installation of smoke detectors and fire extinguishers.
+All ADUs must adhere to specific local fire safety regulations, which include the installation of smoke detectors and fire extinguishers, ensuring the safety of residents and compliance with safety standards.

 Room specifications